Wellbeing

 School Wide Expectations (SWE) is a fundamental part of Portland Central School’s behaviour policy.
 It was created to ensure all students understand and abide by same appropriate standard of behaviour.

-• Remain in the right place at the right time.
+- We stay in the right place at the right time and follow adult instructions.

 SWE Rewards